koblas/s3-cli/README.md

 # s3-cli
 Go version of s3cmd

 Why?
 Because I needed to copy about 1TB from S3 to my local machine and noticed that s3cmd is a total pig when it comes to "sync" operations and there really isn't any good alternatives.
 The only alternative that I found was a nodejs one which while better crashed under some cirucumstances.

 This should also end up being a good example of the S3 GoLang API as well.
+Though the AWS Go Lang SDK for S3 has really good examples.

-Note: This is current a work in progress.
+Note: This is current a work in progress, like most of the universe.

 DONE -

 * s3cmd mb s3://BUCKET
 * s3cmd rb s3://BUCKET
 * s3cmd ls [s3://BUCKET[/PREFIX]]
+* s3cmd la

 TODO - for full compatibility:

-* s3cmd la
 * s3cmd put FILE [FILE...] s3://BUCKET[/PREFIX]
 * s3cmd get s3://BUCKET/OBJECT LOCAL_FILE
 * s3cmd del s3://BUCKET/OBJECT